Shlama Foundation: Projects

 The Shlama Foundation has engaged in a multitude of projects since its initial foundation.
 As of May 2024, the group has successfully completed 271 projects across the north of Iraq, with an estimated budget of more than $2 million.
 Many of these projects include the repair of churches and homes, providing medical aid to those in need, creating solar energy panels for farms, delivering Christmas gifts to young children, and many more.
 The projects cover various aspects of Assyrian life in the country, including emergency cases, cultural preservation, housing, economic initiatives, community building, education, and infrastructure.

 Other projects that the Shlama Foundation has taken a part of include the Population Database, which keeps track of the number of Assyrians still living in Iraq.
 As of October 2022, the project estimates that upwards of 140,000 Assyrians remain in Iraq today.
 Additionally, the organization has started the Shlama Football League, which aims to connect Assyrian youth across their homeland and restore social activities after the impact of ISIS.

+Notability

+In 2019, the United States Agency for International Development awarded Shlama Foundation a two‑year, $1 million grant as part of a broader package of funding to organisations serving religious and ethnic minorities in the region.

+In 2024, the UFC lightweight fighter Beneil Dariush was named the recipient of the Forrest Griffin Community Award.
+Dariush was selected in part for his longstanding partnership with the Shlama Foundation, having worked with the organisation since 2018 to raise funds and awareness for its mission to support Assyrian communities, and used his platform to conduct events and fundraising activities benefiting the foundation.
+As the award’s winner, Dariush received a $25,000 donation to the charity of his choice, highlighting the role of the Shlama Foundation in his community engagement efforts.